Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What happens if I decline FEHB coverage?

-If you decline FEHB coverage, you would give up the subsidy the government pays toward it — which is the same for active employees and retirees and can be as high as $530 for self-only coverage, and over $1,300 if you’re also covering family members.
-(These amounts are from premiums for federal employees other than the Postal Service, which pays different rates.)
+If you decline FEHB coverage, you would give up the subsidy the government pays toward it — which is the same for active employees and retirees and can be as high as $646 for self-only coverage, and over $1,500 if you’re also covering family members.
+(These amounts are for 2025 premiums for federal employees other than the Postal Service, which pays different rates.)
 If your family members are covered under FEHB, their coverage would end if you terminate yours.

 Should I enroll in Medicare Part D if I have FEHB coverage?

 You generally don’t have to sign up for a Part D plan if you are covered through FEHB.
 The prescription coverage through your FEHB plan may have fewer restrictions (like quantity limits or drugs requiring prior-authorization) than the Part D plans in your area.
-FEHB plans limit what you’ll have to pay each year in covered medical and prescription drug costs, but Part D plans do not.
-(Part D enrollees pay an uncapped 5% coinsurance after they reach the catastrophic coverage level.)
 If you do sign up for Part D, it will usually be your primary insurer.

 Because FEHB is considered creditable coverage, you won’t have to pay a late enrollment penalty if you don’t take Part D now and decide to enroll in the future.